PSHCE

 • prepares pupils at the school for the opportunities, responsibilities and experiences of later life;

-• promotes British values
+• promotes British value